 - Go to the Configure Your Solution app in the Manage Your Solution app and set the local version.

 - Find the Company Code Master Data configuration step under Finance > General Ledger > Company Codes.

 - For the relevant company code, select the Tax Reporting Date Active in Documents checkbox under Processing Parameters.

 When you activate the Tax Reporting Date field, the system automatically activates the Tax Fulfillment Date field.
-However, the system displays this date only if it is relevant for VAT reporting in a country/region.

 Since date determination might have a different impact in sales, purchasing, and finance, you can find information about these aspects in the country/region-specific documentation:

 - Tax Fulfillment Date in Hungary

 Check out the product assistance to find out what applies in Hungary on SAP Help Portal at https://help.sap.com/viewer/s4h_ce_hungary.

 Find the information you need in the product assistance for Spain on SAP Help Portal at https://help.sap.com/viewer/s4h_ce_spain.

 For Spain, there’s an additional app to help you update the tax reporting dates and tax fulfillment dates in journal entries created prior to implementing SAP S/4HANA Cloud 2102.
 This could be important, for example, if you want to correct invoices created in 2020 or if you still need to perform reporting for 2020.